 You Miss Them

 Getting through the day can be hard when the other’s not around.
 Sometimes it feels as if you haven’t seen each other for weeks.
+Life seems so dull when you don’t see them or feel their presence.

-Having the Same Interests
+Having The Same Interests

 Bringing the Best Out of Each Other

 Though you might disagree on some stuff, you don’t enjoy arguing.
 As much as possible, you avoid letting each other down.
 You can be honest without being a jerk to each other.
+You make each other feel free and strong.

 Wanting to Learn More